hdehiya/TextLanguageDetection/README.md

-This project is a language detection model that can identify 31 different languages from a given text.
+A language detection project to identify input text from 31 different languages.
 It was developed as a part of a Machine Learning course at the University of Mumbai.
 The project includes data collection, preprocessing, and the training and evaluation of various machine learning models.

 <br>